Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Painting Over Lacquer and Oil-Based Enamel

 If your kitchen cabinets are white and purchased from a store, the "paint" is likely a catalyzed lacquer.
-Cabinet manufacturers don't use paint for the finish.
-If the cabinets were painted by someone else, the paint could be water-based or oil-based.
+Cabinet manufacturers don't typically use paint.
+If the cabinets were painted by someone else, the paint could be water-based or oil-based enamel.

 If you paint over lacquered cabinets without priming first, you will notice right away that the paint will separate and fish-eye as you're applying it.
 To successfully paint over a lacquer or oil-based finish, sand the surface and prime with an oil-based bonding primer like Zinsser Cover Stain.
 You can apply any water-based paint over oil primer.

-Cabinets that are in good condition and already painted with water-based paint can be painted again with a new water-based paint and color, but the surface still needs cleaning and a light sanding to help with adhesion.
-It's important not to clean and sand painted cabinets too aggressively otherwise you will burn through the existing paint and expose the bare wood.
+Cabinets that are in good condition and already painted with water-based paint can be painted again with a new water-based paint, but the surface still needs cleaning and a light sanding to help with adhesion.
+It's important not to clean and sand painted cabinets too aggressively otherwise you will burn through the paint and expose the bare wood.

 - Remove and label the doors and hinges.
 The painting process starts with removing the doors and carefully labeling everything, including each door hinge.
 Don't mix up the door hinges, especially if they're the adjustable type, otherwise the doors won't close correctly.
 I mark each hinge and store them inside the corresponding cabinet to avoid confusion.
 This way the hinges will be installed in the exact same place so the door is level and closes fine.